 Gender.
 GIST is slightly more common in men than in women.

-Family history.
-GIST rarely runs in families, and having a family member with GIST does not always increase your risk of developing the disease.
-Hereditary syndromes that can increase the risk of GIST include neurofibromatosis Type 1 (NF1) and Carney-Stratakis Dyad.
+Hereditary risk.
+GIST rarely run in families, and having a family member with a GIST seldom increases your risk of developing the disease.
+Hereditary syndromes that can increase the risk of GIST include familial GIST , neurofibromatosis Type 1 (NF1), and Carney-Stratakis dyad.

 Because no non-hereditary, preventable risk factors have been found, there is no good way to prevent GIST.